thisisjofrank/game-tutorial-stage-2-starter/README.md

 and everything else.
 Think of it like a digital painting canvas that we can programmatically draw on.

-Add a `<canvas>` element into your HTML page, below the intro section.

 We'll also add a section to show players which controls they can use to play the game.

+Add a `<canvas>` element into your HTML page with the following markup.
+(You can delete the first `<section>` element from Stage 1 and replace it with these new elements):

 <details>
 <summary>📁 public/index.html (click to expand)</summary>